Packer-Lab/imagingplus/docs/source/index.rst

 Introduction
 ++++++++++++

-``packerlabimaging`` is designed as a integrated tool-suite for essential processing, analysis and data visualization steps for multimodal imaging+ experiments in Python.
+``packerlabimaging`` is an a integrated tool-suite for essential processing, analysis and data visualization steps for multimodal calcium imaging+ neuroscience experiments in Python.

 In particular, ``packerlabimaging`` was first designed to serve a structured data analysis framework for all-optical experiments, which combine 2-photon imaging, 2-photon stimulation and multiple other time-synced data signals (Packer et al., 2015, Nat Methods).
 However, the ``packerlabimaging`` framework is more broadly useful for multi-modal imaging+ neuroscience experiments, in which calcium imaging data is collected with other time-synchronized signals.
-Especially, there are functions for analysis and visualisation of standard Ca2+ imaging data, and of standard all-optical experiments.
+Especially, there are methods for analysis and visualisation of standard calcium imaging data.

 .. sidebar:: Multimodal imaging+ experiment: